-This internationally unique programme offers an interdisciplinary, critical analytical approach to studying the on-going social ecological economic crises of the 21st Century
+This internationally unique program offers an integrated approach to studying the working of the human-environment system.

-Rapid environmental change, poverty, and social exclusion are interrelated processes that challenge human conccepts of development and progress.
-To address these complex issues, traditional disciplinary approaches to analysis and policy formulation are insufficient.
-Instead, alternatives are needed that come from learning to think 'outside the box'.
+Rapid environmental change, population dynamics, poverty, and exclusion are interrelated processes that challenge human development.
+To tackle these complex issues, traditional disciplinary approaches to analysis and policy formulation are not sufficient.
+Instead, integrated and interdisciplinary approaches to studying the working of the human-environment system are needed.